anazawa/sgfgrove/README.md

 Given an array representing a SGF collection, returns a SGF string.
-You can also pass the `replacer` and `space` parameters that will be used in the same way as the JSON.stringify method uses the parameters, except that the `toJSON` method is not invoked, and also the replacer callback is not applied to the property values recursively but only once.
+You can also pass the `replacer` and `space` parameters that will be used in the same way as the JSON.stringify method uses the parameters, except that the `toJSON` method is not invoked.

 If a property name does not look like SGF, the property will be ignored silently.
 In other words, that property is considered user-defined.